 E-commerce for Native American artists & craftspeople webinar series 2022 signature graphic

-This program is the fifth in a series of monthly webinars held the second Thursday of each month through December 2022.
-The series has been organized by the United States Patent and Trademark Office (USPTO) in collaboration with the U.S. Department of the Interior’s Indian Arts and Crafts Board and the nonprofit Indian Dispute Resolution Services, founder of The Acorn Project for Native American small businesses.
+This program was the fifth in a series of monthly webinars held throughout 2022.
+The series was organized by the United States Patent and Trademark Office (USPTO) in collaboration with the U.S. Department of the Interior’s Indian Arts and Crafts Board and the nonprofit Indian Dispute Resolution Services, founder of The Acorn Project for Native American small businesses.

 In the business world, a good marketing plan is essential for any venture.
 Waiting around to be “discovered” is not the best practice, especially when there are thousands of talented artists just like you competing for exposure.
 Having a good marketing plan will help guide you to your ultimate goals, keeping you on a pathway to success.